seung-lab/cloud-volume/README.md

 * `num_channels` - Alias for `vol.shape[3]`
 * `save_images()` - Save Z slice PNGs of the current image to `./saved_images` for manual inspection

+### Acknowledgments

+Thank you to Jeremy Maitin-Shepard for creating [Neuroglancer](https://github.com/google/neuroglancer) and defining the Precomputed format.
+Thanks to Yann Leprince for providing a [pure Python codec](https://github.com/HumanBrainProject/neuroglancer-scripts) for the compressed_segmentation format.